hisahi/Nanibgal/README.md

 # Nanibgal
-This README document is still a work in progress.

-A microblogging service created for a school project.
+A microblogging service created as an university project.
 The name comes from ones of the epithets of [Nidaba](https://en.wikipedia.org/wiki/Nidaba), the Sumerian goddess of writing and learning.
 The service supports:

 - An authentication system for users
 - Posting posts up to 256 characters long